Hire Our Spaces

 Our Studio Heroes

-Our rehearsal studios Federico, Ira and Sarah are named in honour of people we consider heroes of theatre history: Federico García Lorca, Ira Aldridge and Sarah Bernhardt.
+Our rehearsal studios Federico, Ira and Sarah are named in honour of people we conheroes from theatre history: Federico García Lorca, Ira Aldridge and Sarah Bernhardt.
 Each studio features a mural of the hero its named after, painted by William Dawkins.
 You can read about their lives in the dropdown menus below.

 Federico García Lorca